Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Problem formulation

 \section{Problem formulation}

 We now present the two-link model and formulation of its dynamic equations of motion, as derived previously in \cite{wu2021helical}.

 The nano-swimmer's simplified model from \cite{wu2021helical}, as shown in Fig. \ref{fig:model}, consists of two rigid links: the magnetic link, named ``head" and the nonmagnetic link, named ``tail".
 A short thin nano-wire connects them, acting as a flexible hinge.
 The nano-swimmer moves in a 3D environment, where the position of the head link's center is denoted by coordinates $x,y,z$.
 In order to describe its orientation, we assign a moving reference frame $\{\hat{\Bo{x}}',\hat{\Bo{y}}',\hat{\Bo{z}}'\}$ fixed to the center of the head link, whose orientation with respect to the world frame is parametrized by three Euler angles $\phi,\theta,\psi$.
 The short flexible hinge is represented by a pointed uniaxial revolute joint along a common normal to the longitudinal axes of the head and tail links, which are assumed to lie on a common plane.
 The relative angle of this joint is denoted by $\delta$, as shown in Figure \ref{fig:model}.
-The nano-swimmer's motion is described by a vector of 7 coordinates, $ \Bo{q}=(x,y,z,\phi,\theta,\psi,\delta)^T $.
-The matrix describing the orientation of the rotating reference frame fixed to the head $\{\hat{\Bo{x}}',\hat{\Bo{y}}',\hat{\Bo{z}}'\}$ with respect to the world reference frame $\{\hat{\Bo{x}},\hat{\Bo{y}},\hat{\Bo{z}}\}$, is obtained as the product of three extrinsic rotation matrices according to the Euler ZXZ convention as $\Bo{R}_1=\Bo{R}_\phi\Bo{R}_\theta\Bo{R}_\psi$.\\
+Note that this highly idealized and simplified two-link model neglects the continuous bending deformation along the hinge wire and lumps it into a single elastic joint.
+Moreover, it neglects hydrodynamic interaction between the links, as we shall see below in equations \eqref{eq:f_hyd} and \eqref{eq:tau_hyd}.
+Nevertheless, it has been shown in \cite{wu2021helical} that this model is able to preserve the main features of the nano-swimmer's dynamical behavior.